 The Costs and Benefits of Retirement Policies at U.S. Audit Firms

-The mandatory retirement age within U.S. audit firms ranges from 55 to 62, which has resulted in both controversy and legal scrutiny.
-The potential cost of requiring partners to retire at an age that is far younger than in other countries and related professions is the loss of their connections, experience, and expertise.
-Yet, studies in non-U.S. jurisdictions consistently find a negative association between audit partner age and audit quality, which is explained by partners nearing retirement disengaging from their work.
-Using hand-collected data on the age of 3,148 U.S. and 432 non-U.S. audit partners that conduct audits of U.S.-listed companies, we explore the costs and benefits of mandatory retirement policies at U.S. audit firms.
-We find that audit quality does not vary across U.S. partner age, but that non-U.S. partner age is associated with a higher likelihood of misstatements.
-Across both groups, older partners charge significantly higher fees.
-These findings suggest that U.S. mandatory retirement policies force out experienced revenue earners that are producing audit quality equivalent to younger partners and superior to similarly aged non-U.S. partners.
-We conduct additional analysis and find that partner retirements are mechanisms to promote and grow the client portfolio of younger and female audit partners.
+The mandatory retirement age within U.S. Big 4 audit firms ranges from 55 to 62, which has attracted controversy and legal scrutiny.
+The potential costs of an earlier retirement age include the loss of established networks, experience, and expertise.
+However, studies in non-U.S. jurisdictions conclude that partners nearing retirement disengage from their work, which manifests in lower audit quality.
+Using intensive hand-collected data on the age of 3,148 U.S. audit partners, we provide the first evidence of the costs and benefits of mandatory retirement policies at U.S. audit firms.
+We find that audit quality does not vary, but that fees are significantly higher for U.S. partners approaching retirement.
+These findings suggest that U.S. mandatory retirement policies are forcing out experienced revenue earners that are producing audit quality equivalent to younger partners.
+Additional analysis reveal that partner retirements are mechanisms to promote and grow the client portfolios of younger and female audit partners, and therefore increase partner diversity.
+Our additional analysis of non-U.S. audit partners leading audits of U.S. listed companies shows that partners approaching retirement are associated with lower audit quality across certain measures.
+This suggests that the audit quality of older U.S. partners is superior to their non-U.S. counterparts.

 Keywords: PCAOB, Form AP, audit partner, partner characteristics, age, mandatory retirement